Picovoice/porcupine/binding/python/README.md

 `[0, 1]`.
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 When initialized, the valid sample rate is given by `handle.sample_rate`.
 Expected frame length (number of audio samples in an input array) is `handle.frame_length`.
-The engine accepts 16-bit linearly-encoded PCM.
+The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.

 ```python
 def get_next_audio_frame():